johnovelli/anya-shop-bot/README.md

 <br>

-The Anya Shop Bot automates the process of checking items in Diablo 2 Resurrected using Optical Character Recognition (OCR).
+The bot automates the process of checking and purchasing items using Optical Character Recognition (OCR).
+Interact with npc Anya, looking for specific items that match the attributes given.

 It specifically searches for:

 - **Armors** with the suffix "The Whale" that contain life and are socketed.
 - **Trap Claws** with assassin or trap skills and lighting sentry skills.